Automaticity is the ability to do something without conscious thought.

 As tempting as it may be, don’t try to teach too many things at once.
 When you pour too much information into your child’s “funnel,” it becomes difficult for him to retain what he has learned.
 If your child is struggling with reading, hold off on spelling lessons for a time.
 And don’t spend too long on reading and spelling lessons.
 Keep lesson time short—twenty minutes tops!

 It’s really no wonder that many children make mistakes as they are learning to read and spell.
 They are novices who need lots of encouragement, patience, and practice.
-Remember, you didn’t always know how to fry eggs or drive a car!
+Remember, you didn’t always know how to ride a bike or drive a car!
 With time and practice, your child will achieve automaticity in reading and spelling, too.

 Do you ever get frustrated while you wait for your child to achieve automaticity in a skill?
 Leave a comment below and download our free report for more tips!